hpssjellis/pgb-cloud9/a-scripts-advanced/README.md

 then insert a few entries using simple names like fred tom peter etc

+The webpage to use to access and change the database is callede

+updateData.php

+It only updates information.
+Let the students figure out how to Insert new fields into the database.

 Any files in this project with the .php extension need to go in the php folder of the demo=project oe make a new HTML5 or PHP project using cloud9